oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

   - Avoiding large, persistent government deficients
     - This does not preclude counter-cyclical fiscal policy, but the *twin deficit problem* should be avoided
     - A large deficit funded through foreign borrowing can leads to imports that exceed exports, causing the economy to overheat
+    - It can also lead to a perception of the economy as being *overleveraged*, and confidence in the country's ability to repay may fall
+      - This leads to a crisis where investors rapidly seek to withdraw invested capital, leading to currency collapses, and declines in asset values
   - Minimised intervention in capital markets
   - Preservation of competitive markets
   - Investment in infrastructure